adk9/network-transport-pipes/README.md

 opening a named pipe residing in a shared namespace.
 But this means that we have no way to differentiate between connections originating from the same local endpoint.
-In fact, the current implementation reuses an existing connection in such a case.
+In fact, the current implementation reuses an existing connection, if one exists, in such a case.
 As a result of this design choice, this example from `network-transport-tests` fails:

 ```
     -- Open two connections to the server